hkpeaks/peaks-consolidation/README.md

   - Conditional Action By Cell Value
   - Build Balance - enables crosstab results which can have monthly year-to-date balance
   - Crosstab and reverse crosstab
+  - Supports compisit query in single statement which can be executed in an inner loop for speed e.g. TableName = Filter{}.JoinKey2Value{}.AddColumn{}.Filter{}.GroupBy{}
+    First filter you may used to filter transactions for JoinKey2Value{}
+    Second filter you may used to filter new column e.g. JoinKey2Value{} and AddColumn{}